srefsland/pomodoro-timer/README.md

 ## Overview

 Very simple pomodoro timer aimed for simplicity and productivity.
-Built using Next.js and NextUI.
+Built using Next.js and HeroUI.
 The project is live [here](https://www.pomodorotimer.me/).

 ## Features
 - **🖥️ Simple Interface**: A clean and intuitive interface that's easy to use.